dolphindb/api-java/README.md

 }
 ```

-In the actual application scenario, usually the Java program writes data to a table already existing on the server side.
+Quite often we need to write data to a table on the server side.
 On the server side, a script such as `tableInsert(sharedTable, vec1, vec2, vec3...)` can be used.
 But in Java, when called with `conn.run("tableInsert", args)`, the first parameter of tableInsert is the object reference of the server table.
 It cannot be obtained in the Java program, so the conventional practice is to define a function in server to embed the sharedTable, such as

 ```
 def saveData(v1,v2,v3,v4){tableInsert(sharedTable,v1,v2,v3,v4)}